-Big Ben is one of London’s most famous landmarks.
+Big Ben is one of London’s defining landmarks.
 Situated directly next to the Houses of Parliament, the tower can be seen and heard from far and wide.
 Below I’ve compiled some information about the chimes played by Big Ben, the origin of the name, and everything else you need to know about what is probably the world’s most famous clock tower.

 Big Ben – London’s pride and joy in 5 questions